(Nephroblastoma; Kidney Tumor)

 Chemotherapy is the use of drugs to kill cancer cells.
 Chemotherapy can be given in many forms, including pill, injection, and through a tube called a catheter.
 The drugs enter the bloodstream and travel through the body destroying mostly cancer cells, but also some healthy cells.

-Currently, there is no known way to prevent Wilms' tumor.
+There are no current guidelines to prevent Wilms' tumor.

 American Cancer Society